Obstructions to combinatorial formulas for plethysm

 for some $b,c,c'\in\Q$.
 Making $s_0$ even larger it can be assumed that $s_0b$ are integers and that $s_0$ is divisible by~6 (the period of~$\phi$).
 Since $\#Q(s)$ and $\#P(s)$ have the same linear term and constants that are $s_0$-periodic (by the divisibility assumptions) they agree for all~$s$.

-The proof of nonexistence of the family $Q(s)$ such that $\phi(s) = \#Q(s)$ is by examination of constraints on the coefficients $b,c,c'$, coming from the known values of the counting function~$\phi$.
+The proof of nonexistence of the family $Q(s)$ such that $\phi(s) = \#Q(s)$ is by examination of constraints on $b$, coming from the known values of the counting function~$\phi$.
 Without loss of generality we have

-Here \eqref{eq:shiftP} can be assumed since we can shift $Q$ by integral values without changing the counting function, and \eqref{eq:shiftP2} can be assumed because changing $b$ by an integer also only shifts $Q$ by an integral value.
-Specializing~\eqref{eq:main_bound} to $s=0$ together with $\phi(0) = 0$ gives
+Indeed, changing $b$ by an integer also only shifts $Q$ by an integral value.